faraonc/HWSC_Frontend_Svc/src/store/README.md

 There is `index.ts` at root of the store to bring all other store modules together.

-### states.ts
+### state.ts
-Contains the state of the store.
+Contains the state of the module and is shared with all the `vue components`.
 Best to design state before you start coding.

 Any special type definitions are defined in its `types.ts` file as interfaces.